protesilaos/protesilaos.github.io/_codelog/2017/2017-05-17-xfce4-arch-setup.md

 date: 2017-05-17
 permalink: /codelog/xfce-arch-setup/
 ---
+**UPDATE 2018-06-26:** This post is out of date.
+I have since switched full time to Debian Sid.
+I currently use a highly customised environment around `bspwm`.
+{:.critical}

 I recently had to re-install Arch Linux on one of my machines.
 What I needed was to setup my current working environment with as little effort as possible.
 Recreating it from scratch would have taken several hours, if not days.
-Good thing I maintain a git repo with [my dotfiles](https://github.com/protesilaos/dotfiles).
+Good thing I maintain a git repo with [my dotfiles](https://gitlab.com/protesilaos/dotfiles).

 Once I had access to the shell, I cloned the repo, copied `.bashrc` and `.vimrc`, and went on to install the Xfce desktop environment as well as all the packages I use.